 This sweet corn pudding, also called corn casserole or cornbread pudding, is best served hot.
 However, some people do eat this corn pudding bread at room temperature or cold.

 Does cornbread casserole need to be refrigerated?

-Yes, you should refrigerate corn casserole.
+Yes, you should refrigerate corn casserole because it has dairy products and eggs.
 Let it cool to room temperature and then place in a refrigerator safe storage container for the refrigerator.

 How long does corn casserole last in the fridge?